top of page

 (Left) 2 route Napoleon (Right) 6 place de la Buanderie

-The other two images are more modest.
-Below Cours Honoré Cresp, next to the old top station of the funicular, there are some 'stairs to nowhere', which no doubt had a function related to the old line.
+Below Cours Honoré Cresp, next to the old top station of the funicular which is today the 'La Rotonde', there are some 'stairs to nowhere', which no doubt had a function related to the old station.

 Trompe l'Oeil, Cours Honore Cresp, Grasse